box/shmock/README.md

 ```
 PHPUnit should already be on the load path for this to work.

-## 5.3 compatible, 5.4 approved

-For users of PHP 5.3, you will need to use the static methods `Shmock::create` and `Shmock::create_class` directly and write your own helper functions. >=5.4 users should use the Shmockers trait for optimal helperness.

 ## Type Safety

 Shmock is typesafe by default and will attempt to tell you when you're using the wrong mocking approach.
 Shmock will throw errors in cases where: